gSchool/DNA-release-2/03-Phase-2/03-outcomes-over-outputs.md

 When we all move in the same direction and toward the same goal, we create alignment.
 The key to alignment is to communicate priorities across all organizations, so everyone understands what they are contributing to, with an additional bonus of increased job satisfaction.
 In some way, we all have the desire to belong, and thrive on a sense of ownership.
 ### 3. Accountability
 OKRs enable a data driven culture by creating a recurring check-in model for how we are meeting individual, team, and organizational goals.
-OKRs also drive accountability when achieving outcomes, and promotes a deliberate dialogue of potential accomplishments.
+OKRs also drive accountability when achieving outcomes, and promote a deliberate dialogue of potential accomplishments.
 This organizational feedback cycle is psychologically safe, and void of judgment.
 ### 4. Amazing
 You might be thinking, “How weird...AMAZING.
 Whatever do you mean?”
 Step back for a moment and think back through the past three points- FOCUS, ALIGNMENT, ACCOUNTABILITY...when all of these come together, we are motivated to excel, and test our limits.
 We have freedom to fail, feel psychological safety to recover from that failure, and most importantly, we push ourselves beyond a checklist and as a person.
 We are striving to create the most creative and ambitious mindsets, to solve some of the largest problems our nation faces.
 That is AMAZING!